jyouturner/infra/README.md

 # Infrastructure

-This repo contains the Terraform code for our infrastruture.
+This repo contains the Terraform code for a Demo Infra.

 ## Local Working Station